-- Online at the school's website

 - In the school prospectus

 - From the school office

 - Child friendly versions are on display and in welcome packs for new pupils

 This policy is reviewed and evaluated throughout the academic year.
 It is updated annually.

 Roles and Responsibilities

 All staff working with children maintain an attitude of 'it could happen here,' and this is especially important when considering child-on-child abuse.